Sung-Huan/ANNOgesic/docs/source/test_case.rst

     class_1_class_2_all.csv                                  class_1_class_3_all.csv                          class_2_class_3_all.csv                          class_3_class_4_all.csv
     ...

-As we know, the expressed region without annotation can be sORF as well.
-Therefore, the potential sRNAs may be sORFs not sRNAs.
-In order to get information of sORFs, you can use subcommand ``sorf`` to get it.
+As we know, expressed region without annotation may be sORF as well.
+In order to get information of sORFs, we can use subcommand ``sorf``.

 ::